 I choose organic raspberries for this dressing.
 Recent research on organic raspberries has shown that they are significantly higher in antioxidants than non-organic.
 Raspberries are rich in antioxidants and anti-inflammatory phytonutrients.
 In studies of cancer (including breast) these phytonutrients have been shown to play an important role in decreasing oxidative stress and reducing inflammation, which can decrease the development or production of cancer cells.
 These phytonutrients may also be signaling current cancer cells to die while signaling non-cancerous to remain non-cancerous.

-What a great way to get yourself and your family to eat more salads and vegetables than with a great flavored salad dressing.
-I find that if I am not using a dressing that I love then I do not look forward to eating salad (and I love salad).
+A yummy dressing is a great way for you and your family to eat more salads and vegetables.
+I find that if I am not using a dressing that I love, I do not look forward to eating salad (and I love salad).
 When I have this dressing in my fridge I am actually excited to eat salad and pile on the vegetables.
 I can eat salad for lunch and dinner everyday with this dressing.
 Can you tell I am excited about this Raspberry Vinaigrette?